Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News08/12/2024

-When letting someone else own a house, many people do not foresee the complicated legal risks that may arise, especially when the owner unfortunately passes away.
+When letting someone else own the house, many people do not foresee the complicated legal risks that may arise, especially when the owner unfortunately passes away.
 So how to legally get the house back in this case?

 To prepare for this legal process, you will need to gather all relevant documents that support your claim to the home.
-Important documents may include the purchase contract, payment documents, money transfer receipts, and any documents that show the agreement between you and the previous title holder.
+Important documents may include the purchase contract, payment documents, transfer receipts, and any documents that show the agreement between you and the previous title holder.

 If possible, try to negotiate with the deceased's family or legal heirs.
 Although this is a sensitive situation, sometimes mediation and persuasion can produce a positive outcome without having to go to court.

 If negotiations fail, your last resort may be to file a lawsuit.
 This process can be time-consuming and costly, but it may be the only way to regain ownership of your home.
-At the hearing, you will need to provide evidence to prove that you are the true owner of the property.
+At the hearing, you will need to provide sufficient evidence to prove that you are the true owner of the property.

 BAO HUNG